morungos/morungos-sveltekit/src/lib/content/posts/2021-05-17-word-extractor.md

 title: JavaScript word-extractor package release 1.0
 author: Stuart
 card: 'emigrant.jpg'
+card_alt: >
+  Bronze statue, life-sized, of a man leaving his home country with a suitcase in hand while his family wait on his return.
+Artwork by Armando Barbon, Port of Halifax, Nova Scotia
 summary: >-
   Announcing a major update to my Node.js module which extracts text from Word files.
 This new version also extracts text from newer "docx" format files.
-image: '/img/posts/emigrant.jpg'
-image_description: "The Emigrant by Armando Barbon, Port of Halifax, Nova Scotia"
-excerpt_separator: "<!-- more -->"
 ---

 I've just released version 1.0 of [my JavaScript module for reading text